-FDA pregnancy category D. This medication can cause harm to an unborn baby.
-Do not receive paclitaxel without telling your doctor if you are pregnant.
+FDA pregnancy category D. Do not receive paclitaxel if you are pregnant.
 It could harm the unborn baby.
 Use effective birth control, and tell your doctor if you become pregnant during treatment.

 It is not known whether paclitaxel passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using paclitaxel.

 How is paclitaxel given (Taxol)?

-Paclitaxel is given as an injection through a needle placed into a vein.
+Paclitaxel is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-The medicine must be given slowly through an IV infusion, and can take up to 24 hours to complete.
+Paclitaxel must be given slowly, and the IV infusion can take up to 24 hours to complete.

-Paclitaxel is usually given every 3 weeks.
-Follow your doctor's instructions.
+Paclitaxel is usually given once every 3 weeks.
+Follow your doctor's dosing instructions very carefully.

-Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving paclitaxel.
+Your breathing, blood pressure, oxygen levels, kidney function, and other vital signs will be watched closely while you are receiving paclitaxel.